Idle Air Control Valve (IACV) – Overview

 The IACV is essentially designed to last the life of the vehicle under normal use, but due to many and varied uses of vehicles, early failure may occur.

-The most common cause of malfunction is dirt or clogging of the moving parts inside the IACV, simply removing and cleaning it with carburetor cleaner solves this problem, albeit not always.
+The most common cause of the malfunction is dirt or clogging of the moving parts inside the IACV, simply removing and cleaning it with carburettor cleaner solves this problem, albeit not always.